How to Spend a Day in Glasgow: Itinerary for First-Time Visitors

 Where to stay with 24 hours in Glasgow

-- The Z Hotel Glasgow isn’t not named after the zombie flick that was filmed right around the corner.
-(Although that’d be super cool.).
+• The Z Hotel Glasgow isn’t named after the zombie flick that was filmed right around the corner.
+(Although I think that’d be super cool.).
 But this budget-friendly hotel still belongs here.
-It holds some of the best room deals in central Glasgow.
-As if staying in the centre of town on a budget wasn’t enough, extras like the nightly wine & cheese tastings sweeten the deal.
+I’ve found some pretty epic room deals here.
+As if staying in the centre of town on a budget wasn’t enough, we also love extras like the nightly wine & cheese tastings that sweeten the deal.

-- Hotel Indigo Glasgow follows the hip path of other Indigo hotels worldwide.
-These lovely Glasgow accommodations are as stylish as any boutique hotel in the city.
+• Hotel Indigo Glasgow follows the hip path of other Indigo hotels worldwide.
+These lovely accommodations are as stylish as any boutique hotel in the city.
 Glasgow Central is a short walk away for continuing your Scotland itinerary.

-- Dakota Glasgow is one of the top luxury hotels in the city centre.
+• Dakota Glasgow is one of our favourite luxury hotels in the city centre.
 This 4-star hotel blends classic & modern stylings in its rooms.
 It offers a superb selection of contemporary British food & drinks in the on-site brasserie.

 The best time to visit Glasgow is between March and August.
-In the spring & summer months, the weather is at its most pleasant.
+In the spring and summer months, the weather is at its most pleasant.
 You’ll enjoy mild to warm temperatures and the year’s sunniest days.
+(Which, I can say after having lived in Glasgow for a year, aren’t as plentiful as you’d like!)

 Glasgow isn’t as popular a tourist destination as other cities in the UK, including nearby Edinburgh.
 Outside of festival times, you won’t need to worry about accommodation availability as much here.
 Hotel prices are, however, at their highest in the summer.